Fish Shack, ‘bay-bee’, Fish Shack

 Books abandoned for sculptures…

 I had the pleasure of visiting Yorkshire Sculpture Park last week.
-It is an open-air art gallery, set in the grounds of an eighteenth-century mansion.
-The landscaped gardens work together with the sculptures to create an amazing creative harmony.
+Located in the grounds of an eighteenth-century mansion, the landscaped gardens work together with the sculptures to create an amazing creative harmony.

 There is such a variety of sculptures and each one inspires questions.
 Indeed, it is amazing the way in which perfect strangers are happy to discuss the sculptures without worrying about their interpretations.
 Perhaps the visitors feel uninhibited as they are not confined by the walls of gallery that echoes with knowledge.
 Who knows?’

-During the walk, we stumbled on many people from different nationalities.
+During the walk, we stumbled on many people from different countries.
 An Australian woman told me that she had been ‘startled’ by a wonderful sculpture of a woman’s head.
 We agreed that the spirit of the woman seems to beckon you.
 From a distance, the sculpture looks like a projected image – prompting: is she real or imaginary?
-As you approach, the sculpture is flat – like the silhouette on a stamp.
-It is a beautiful form that seemed to appeal to women rather than men, on that day.
-Despite the grey sky, the light was adding a mystical quality that gave the sculpture an air of confidence.
-What this suggesting something about the modern woman?
+As you approach, the sculpture is flat like the silhouette on a stamp.

 Please see my blog at jessiecahalin.com and subscribe to it.